-The Community Relations Division is responsible for designing and maintaining partnerships and initiatives to advance the mission of the Department and to offer its services to Michigan residents.
+The Community Relations Division is responsible for faciltating partnerships and initiatives to advance the mission of the Department and to offer its services to Michigan residents.
 MDCR colleagues can then use the initiatives of the Community Relations Division to better serve customers.

 Initiatives and Partnerships

 Building Cultural Competency (BCC) Training: This workshop is offered in four-hour or eight-hour sessions.
 The information presented enhances participants' understanding of five major cultural groups: African American, American Indian, Arab American, Asian American, and Latino American.
-These sessions address the complexity and challenges of various issues within a multicultural society, as well as in the work environment.
-Topics covered include cultural protocols, cross-cultural communication, definition and name evolution, the impact of significant historical civil rights events, cultural characteristics and dispelling myths and stereotypes that lead to bias and discrimination.
-The 4-hour presentation concentrates on embracing cultural diversity in the workplace.
+These sessions address the complexity and challenges of various issues within a multicultural society and in the work environment.
+Topics covered include cultural protocols, cross-cultural communication, definition and name evolution, the impact of significant historical civil rights events, cultural characteristics, and myths and stereotypes that lead to bias and discrimination.
+The four-hour presentation concentrates on embracing cultural diversity in the workplace.

-Crisis Response Team (CRT): The CRT initiates proactive measures and intervenes when necessary to diffuse situations involving community tension and unrest, and to assure that all people enjoy equal rights under the law.
+Crisis Response Team (CRT): The CRT initiates proactive measures and acts as needed to diffuse situations of community tension and unrest, and to assure that all people enjoy equal rights under the law.

-To carry out its responsibility, the Department monitors and intervenes in civil rights-related incidents causing tension or unrest.
-This includes incidents involving race, color, religion, sex, age, national origin, disability, or other civil rights-related matters.
+To carry out its responsibility, the Department monitors incidents involving race, color, religion, sex, age, national origin, disability, and other civil rights-related matters.

 MDCR leverages its relationships established through collaboration with law enforcement agencies, community and faith-based institutions, business community representatives and advocacy agencies.
-In all instances, MDCR will initiate proactive measures to restore the civil rights health of the community.
+MDCR will initiate proactive measures to restore the civil rights health of the community.